marshallovski/servmon-panel/README.md

 -----
 4. Open `frontend` folder
 5. Type `npm install`
-6. Type `npm run build`
+6. Type `npm run build` (don't forget to change your server's hostname!)
 7. Type `cd build && serve .` (or use any web-server and copy files from `build` folder, e.g nginx or Apache)

-# Configuring
-Frontend:
-open `frontend/src/js/config.js` and change your hostname

-Backend:
-open `backend/config.json`

 # Screenshots